riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 ```

 If the `VerifyResourceIntegrity` property on the `ScriptResource` is set to true, then it will use the `LocationFallback` to automatically compute the subresource integrity hash, for an extra guarantee that the remote resource being downloaded is the one intended.

+## Single-line registration helpers

+Because the syntax shown in the previous section is quite long, DotVVM 4.0 introduces shorter helper methods for common resource types and locations.

+* `config.RegisterStylesheet` - registers `StylesheetResource` with any given location
+* `config.RegisterStylesheetFile` - registers `StylesheetResource` with `FileResourceLocation`
+* `config.RegisterStylesheetUrl` - registers `StylesheetResource` with `UrlResourceLocation`
+* `config.RegisterScript` - registers `StylesheetResource` with any given location
+* `config.RegisterScriptFile` - registers `StylesheetResource` with `FileResourceLocation`
+* `config.RegisterScriptUrl` - registers `StylesheetResource` with `UrlResourceLocation`
+* `config.RegisterScriptModuleUrl` - registers `ScriptModuleResource` with `FileResourceLocation`
+* `config.RegisterScriptModuleFile` - registers `ScriptModuleResource` with `UrlResourceLocation`

 ## Registering jQuery